Nooch98/PassGuard-OS/README.md

 * **✅ Open Source** - Audit the code yourself
 * **✅ No Subscriptions** - Free

+> [!IMPORTANT]
+> PassGuard OS aims to reduce risk through strong local cryptography and offline design, but it is **not professionally security audited** at this time.

 ## Features

 ### Security Features